Rebuilding your tooth after its root canal treatment.

 If contaminants re-enter a tooth, its completed treatment will fail.

-a) Relatively intact teeth.
+a) For relatively intact teeth.

 It’s possible that a tooth that …